 The real dangers of bad parenting lurk when you allow fear to stop you from being consistent and following through.

 Judgment has no power unless you give it power.
 You will not ruin your child with appropriate consequences.
 See here for help coming up with those consequences.
-On the other hand, you could be just a few good-parenting-steps away from turning your whole family around!
+You could be just a few best parenting practices away from following through!